 44 and the court is satisfied that admission in evidence is necessary 45 for a fair determination of the issue of guilt or innocence.
+75 for a fair determination of the issue of gant of mildelife.
 46 (e) Pendency of appeal. - The pendency of an appeal 47 therefrom does not render evidence of a conviction inadmissible.
 48 Evidence of the pendency of an appeal is admissible.
-49 50 51 Committee Note 52 The amendment provides that Rule 609(a)(2) mandates the 53 admission of evidence of a conviction only when an act of 54 dishonesty or false statement was the basis of the conviction.
-55 Evidence of all other crimes is inadmissible under this subsection.
-56 irrespective of whether the witness exhibited dishonesty or made a 57 false statement in the process of their commission.
+49 50 51 Committee Note 50 52 The amendment provides that Rule $609(a)(2)$ mandates the 53 54 admission of evidence of a conviction only when an act of 55 dishonesty or false statement was the basis of the conviction.
+Evidence of all other crimes is inadmissible under this subsection, 55 56 irrespective of whether the witness exhibited dishonesty or made a 50 57 false statement in the process of their commission.
 Thus, evidence 58 that a witness committed a violent crime, such as murder, is not 59 admissible under Rule 609(a)(2), even if the witness acted 60 deceitfully in the course of committing the crime.
 61 62 This amendment is meant to give effect to the legislative 63 intent to limit the convictions that are automatically admissible 64 under subsection (a)(2).
 The Conference Committee provided that 65 by "dishonesty and false statement" it meant "crimes such as 66 perjury, subornation of perjury, false statement, criminal fraud, 67 embezzlement, or false pretense, or any other offense in the nature 68 of crimen falsi, the commission of which involves some element of 69 deceit, untruthfulness, or falsification bearing on the [witness's] 70 propensity to testify truthfully."
-Historically, offenses classified as 71 crimina falsi have included only those crimes in which the ultimate criminal act was itself an act of deceit.
-See Green, Deceit and the the Origins of Crimen Falsi, 90 J. Crim.
-L. & Criminology 1087 convicted of making a false claim to a federal agent is admissible under this subsection regardless of whether the crime was charged under a section that expressly references deceit (e.g., 18 U.S.C. § 1001, Material Misrepresentation to the Federal Government) or a section that does not (e.g., 18 U.S.C. § 1503, Obstruction of Justice).

-Evidence of crimes in the nature of crimina falsi must be admitted under Rule 609(a)(2), regardless of how such crimes are specifically charged.
+Historically, offenses classified as 71 crimina falsi have included only those crimes in which the ultimate 72 criminal act was itself an act of deceit.
+See Green, Deceit and the 73 Classification of Crimes: Federal Rule of Evidence $609(a)(2)$ and 74 the Origins of Crimen Falsi, 90 J. Crim.
+L. & Criminology 1087 75 76 (2000).
+76 77 77 70 Evidence of crimes in the nature of crimina falsi must be $f(x) = f(x) + f(x$ 78 79 admitted under Rule 609(a)(2), regardless of how such crimes are 17 specifically charged.
 For example, evidence that a witness was